Bloodtree Rebellion

 Bloodtree Rebellion, subtitled "Guerilla Warfare on the Planet Somber", is a science fiction board wargame published by Game Designers' Workshop (GDW) in 1979.
 The game started as a guierilla wargame based on the Vietnam War, but was changed to a science fiction theme due to the social and political divide over the war in the United States.

 Gameplay

-Bloodtree Rebellion is a two-player game about guerilla warfare on the planet of Somber.
+Bloodtree Rebellion is a two-player game involving guerilla warfare on the planet of Somber.
 On one side, the Mykin military controls the planet with an iron fist and a vast array of weapons.
 On the other side, humans — and eventually indigenous aliens — rebel against the Mykin in a series of hit-and-run city raids.
 After one such raid, the rebels flee into the Bloodtree Forest to escape from Mykin retaliation, and the game devolves into a Vietnam War-style of combat, with the technologically superior Mykin seeking out the rebels in the jungle.